 Art is the heart and soul of Laguna Beach.
 The museums and galleries here feature creative artworks by local artists and California-based artists, as well as some international artists.
 Here are just two of the main ones, but there are many other smaller galleries to explore.

 Laguna Art Museum

 The Laguna Art Museum is a museum dedicated to works of art made by California artists.
-They represent and promote the history of art in the state, as well as current artists, with its educational programs, exhibitions, and extensive archives and library.
+They represent and promote the history of art in the state, as well as current artists, with educational programs, exhibitions, and extensive archives and libraries.